CS3099JH2017/cs3099jh/protocols/backend_spec.md

 ```
 The backend **SHOULD** only update properties given in body.

-If a property that does not exist or is read only is specified the backend **SHOULD** respond with http response 400 and error "invalid_property" and set `"error_data"` to the property's name.
+If a property that does not exist or is read only the server **SHOULD** respond with http response 400 and error "invalid_property" and set `"error_data"` to the property's name.

 If an invalid property value is given the backend **SHOULD** respond with http response 400 and error "invalid_property_value" and set `"error_data"` to the property's name.

 ## Users
 The backend server supports the concept of a users.
 Users have at least:
-- A username
+- A username (an underscore prefix indicates a service account)
 - A password (this **SHOULD** be stored hashed and salted)
-- A set of privileges (the set of available privileges should include at least `admin`)
+- A set of privileges (the set of available privileges **MUST** include at least `admin` and `logging`)
-- A set of projects and project access rights (project access rights should include, at least, `project_admin` and `regular`)
+- A set of projects and project access rights (project access rights **MUST** include, at least, `project_admin` and `regular`)
+- Several metadata properties
   - A metadata object that can be accessed by all, and updated by the user, "public_user_metadata"
+    - This could be used to store, for example, a display name and user bio
   - A metadata object that can be accessed by all, and updated by users with the `admin` privilege, "public_admin_metadata"
+    - This could be used to store, for example, meta data about the users manager/supervisor, or that the account should be hidden from listings.
   - A metadata object that can be accessed by the user, and updated by the user, "private_user_metadata"
+    - This could be used to store, for example, user interface preferences.
   - A metadata object that can be accessed by users with the `admin` privilege, and updated by users with the `admin` privilege, "private_admin_metadata"
+    - This could be used to store, for example, a flag indicating that the account cannot be deleted.

+### Service accounts
+some users may be "service accounts" which are accounts intended to only be used by a server not acting on behalf of an end-user.
+From the servers perspective nothing distinguishes service accounts from normal accounts.

+From a clients perspective a service account is an account with a username that begins with an underscore.

+All groups have the reserved right to the service account formed by prefixing their group name (uppercase without a dash) with an underscore eg. "_ML1".

+If external servers require service accounts it is their responsibility to create and securely store the credentials.
+Typically during set-up these servers will require admin credentials in order to perform the creation but **SHOULD NOT** save these admin credentials.

+Clients presenting an interface **SHOULD** at least warn the end-user before altering/deleting these accounts.

 ### Listing
 Clients can access